 Job Opportunities

-Job Title: Youth Prevention and Education Services Advocate (YPE)
+Job Title: Bilingual Youth Services Program Manager

-FLSA Status: Full time (40 hours per week) Non Exempt
+FLSA Status: Non Exempt, Full time

 Benefits: Medical, Dental, Vision, 401K, Life Insurance